mzaghetto/chapter-track-backend/README.md

-## Which episode were you in your manga reading?
+## Which episode were you in your manhwa reading?
 Now, you can save your manhwa readings

 #### Tech Stack